qmilangowin/GolangPackagesWorkSample/README.md

 ## Golang Packages for import

 ### bdi-test-service
 RESTful micro-service for use with Qlik BDI service for test-automation purposes.
 No proprietary info.
+Ok to make public